a story about the words that live inside you

 She became a teacher, then an intervention specialist.
 She spent her career working alongside children who were struggling — not because they weren't capable, but because they hadn't yet been given the language to understand what was happening inside them.
 She discovered that the most powerful thing she could offer a child wasn't a solution.
 It was a mirror.

 The Wishing Word began as a small idea on a winter evening — a note she wrote to herself after a particularly hard day with a student who had gone completely silent.
 Not defiant.
 Not disengaged.
 Just silent in the way that means: I have something inside me that has no words yet.
-She wrote the first draft for that child.
-And then she realized she was writing it for herself, too.

 "I didn't write this book to teach children something new.
 I wrote it to remind them of something they already know — something they knew before they could talk, before they had words for any of it.
-The wishing word isn't something I gave them.
+The wishing word wasn't something I gave them.
 It was already theirs.
 I just made a space where they could find it again." — Mona Alsabah

 Write to Mona